hackmcgill/mchacks6/README.md

 ## Deployment

 We are using Netlify to compile and host our code automatically.
 When a PR is created, Netlify will generate preview builds of the site to confirm that everything is working as expected.
 Once code is merged to `master`, Netlify will promote that code to production at `2019.mchacks.ca`.
+Netlify also handles the SSL certificate for this site. @krubenok is currently the admin on the Netlify plan.

+### Domains

+The primary domain for this site (`mchacks.ca`) is registered with the HackMcGill Namecheap, DNS is with Cloudflare.
+Currently, the naked `mchacks.ca`  and `2019.mchacks.ca` have CNAME records pointing to `mchacks6.netlify.com`

+We also have a secondary set of domains, `mchcaks.io` and `2019.mchacks.io` pointing to `mchacks6.netlify.com` via CNAME as above. `mchacks.io` is also registered with Namecheap and the DNS with Cloudflare.